kulkultech/open-source/en_ID/pages/internship.md

 ## Step 0 - Introductory steps

 Complete the [New Virtual Intern Application form][Apply].
 If you have already done this after being invited to join the team then good job, you're all set!
+Note:
+- Sign in to a Google Account is required to fill the Application Form.

 Register and log into your GitHub account then **stars** the following repositories